Skip to footer content

 // Dynamsoft: error code pattern required

-int errorCode = BarcodeReader.InitLicense("YOUR-LICENSE-KEY", out string errorMsg);
+int errorCode = LicenseManager.InitLicense("YOUR-DYNAMSOFT-LICENSE-KEY", out string errorMsg);

-if (errorCode != (int)EnumErrorCode.DBR_OK)
+if (errorCode != (int)EnumErrorCode.EC_OK)

 {

-// expired key, device count exceeded, etc.
+// invalid key, expired key, activation quota exceeded, etc.

 throw new InvalidOperationException($"Dynamsoft license failed [{errorCode}]: {errorMsg}");